hclimente/hclimente.github.io/_posts/2025-11-17-online-security.md

 ## RSA: preventing Man-in-the-middle

 Imagine there is someone in the middle, Sean.
-They perform the DH with both Alice and Bob, while Alice and Bob think they are talking to each other.
+They perform the Diffie-Hellman with both Alice and Bob, while Alice and Bob think they are talking to each other.
 This ends up in the situation in which both Alice and Bob share a secret with Sean, and none with each other.
 This is bad.
 Alice and Bob has no way to know they are not talking to each other.

-DH is designed for two parties to exchange a secret in public, but not when there is someone intercepting the secrets and altering the messages.
+Diffie-Hellman is designed for two parties to exchange a secret in public, but not when there is someone intercepting the secrets and altering the messages.

 To make sure they can talk to each other, both Alice and Bob need two keys: a public key (`pk`) and a private key (`sk`).
 You can think of each key as a very large number.